 - Hepatic toxicity as evidenced by liver function tests abnormalities has been observed in patients taking GILOTRIF.
 In 4257 patients who received GILOTRIF across clinical trials, 9.7% had liver test abnormalities, of which 0.2% were fatal.

 - Obtain periodic liver testing in patients during treatment with GILOTRIF.
 Withhold GILOTRIF in patients who develop worsening of liver function.
-Treatment should be discontinued in patients who develop severe hepatic impairment while taking GILOTRIF.
+Discontinue treatment in patients who develop severe hepatic impairment while taking GILOTRIF.

 - Keratitis has been reported in patients taking GILOTRIF.

 - Withhold GILOTRIF during evaluation of patients with suspected keratitis.
-If diagnosis of ulcerative keratitis is confirmed, treatment with GILOTRIF should be interrupted or discontinued.
+If diagnosis of ulcerative keratitis is confirmed, interrupt or discontinue GILOTRIF.
 If keratitis is diagnosed, the benefits and risks of continuing treatment should be carefully considered.
 GILOTRIF should be used with caution in patients with a history of keratitis, ulcerative keratitis, or severe dry eye.
 Contact lens use is also a risk factor for keratitis and ulceration.

 - GILOTRIF can cause fetal harm when administered to a pregnant woman.
 Advise pregnant women and females of reproductive potential of the potential risk to a fetus.

 - Advise females of reproductive potential to use effective contraception during treatment, and for at least 2 weeks after the last dose of GILOTRIF.
 Advise female patients to contact their healthcare provider with a known or suspected pregnancy.

 Adverse Reactions observed in clinical trials were as follows:

 First-line treatment of EGFR mutation-positive, metastatic NSCLC